Menditect/documentation/additional/01-howtos/run-mta-on-premise.md

 This document describes the MTA implementation steps for customers that bring their own Mendix license and environment, either local or cloud hosted.

 This could be any custom cloud environment like Clound Foundry or an on-premise installation.
-The main difference with hosting MTA on the Mendix cloud is that the client is responsible for managing the cloud platform.
+The main difference with Menditect hosting MTA on the Mendix cloud is that the client is responsible for managing the cloud platform.

 :::note
 When installing MTA for the first time, always clean up your existing environment first (both the database and the Mendix model).